bjoern-janson/white-rabbit/README.md

 # White Rabbit 🐇⚡

-White Rabbit started with a simple anomaly:

-> On the same local RTX 3080 Ti, Qwen went from slow and not very useful to surprisingly capable reasoning at a usable pace.

 The project asks one question:

 **What changed in the computational path that made the same machine dramatically more useful?**